 You can stain or paint hardwood floors or leave them in their natural state.
-The magnificent looks that paints and stains can create on wooded floors are dumbfounding.
+The magnificent looks that paints and stains can create on wood floors are dumbfounding.
 While stains can mimic exotic woods, professional wood artists can use paints to turn wood into an extraordinary art piece.

 The essence of wood floor staining is actually to mimic unique and exotic hardwood species.
-For example, you can stain a white oak or beech with black wood stains which will make it look like an ebony floor.
-As such, exotic species like walnut, maple, mahogany and cherry hardwood floors look beautiful in their natural state and may not require staining.
-Why buy an expensive, beautiful and cherished look only to use paint and stains to hide it?
+For example, you can stain a white oak or beech with black wood stains, which will make it look like an ebony floor.
+As such, exotic species like walnut, maple, mahogany, and cherry hardwood floors look beautiful in their natural state and may not require staining.
+Why buy an expensive, beautiful and cherished look, only to use paint and stains to hide it?

 In this regard, many people with exotic or unique hardwood flooring will tend to leave it in its natural state.
 On such floors, you only need to apply a clear finish, varnish, and sealant.
-However, if the floor gets damaged, then a darker paint or stain can cover up the damages.
+However, if the floor gets damaged, a darker paint or stain can cover up the damages.
 That said, you can paint or stain your hardwood floor if you want a fresh look in your home or to enhance the grain of your wooden floor.

 The main disadvantage of a natural hardwood floor finish is that it is very common.

 Painted Hardwood Floors

 Painting hardwood floors is an inexpensive way to turn your floor into unique artwork.
 You can paint your wooden floors as a home improvement strategy.
 Painting can change the looks of your home or revamp an old hardwood floor.
 You can use color and complex patterns when painting.